Hot products, big profits

 A man is using a laptop while sitting on top of a bed, learning how to put a picture on a shirt.

-Thinking of selling online instead of just making them for yourself?
-Before launching a full-blown online t-shirt printing business, order a sample.
-This lets you check print quality, shirt softness, and how your design holds up after a few washes, because even the boldest designs can fade if you don’t choose the right fabric and printing method combo.
+Time to see your creation in physical form.
+Thinking of selling online?
+Before launching a full-blown online t-shirt printing business, order a sample to check print quality, shirt softness, and how your design holds up after washes – because even the boldest designs can fade without the right fabric and printing method combo.

 Here’s how to get your tee from screen to doorstep: